© Fraser and Fraser 2022. All rights reserved.

 You have statutory rights relating to your own personal data:

-If you believe that Fraser and Fraser has failed to manage your personal data appropriately, you have the right to complain to the statutory regulator – The Information Commissioner’s Office
+If you believe that Fraser and Fraser has failed to manage your personal data appropriately, you have the right to complain to the statutory regulator – The Information Commissioner’s Office.
+You can contact them in the following ways:

 Information Commissioner’s Office